Scrap Metal Dealers Act 2013

 The licence will be valid for a period of 3 years.
 Applications must be accompanied by a Basic Disclosure certificate for each applicant, available from Gov.uk.

 Tacit consent does not apply, as it is in the public interest that East Cambridgeshire District Council must process your application before it can be authorised.
 If you have not received a response to your application within a reasonable period, please contact us.
-You can do this online if you applied through the UK Welcomes service or use the contact details below.
+You can do this online if you applied through the UK Welcomes service (external link) or use the contact details below.

 The Licensing Section, East Cambridgeshire District Council, The Grange, Nutholt Lane, Ely, Cambs, CB7 4EE